dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/YOLOv11_Build.md

 - device = 0 - which GPU its training on

 ## Step 8.
 Test your data:
-Now that you're done training, you can test the accuracy of your trained model by testing on your images/test data on the previously unseen images.
+Now that you're done training, you can test the accuracy of your trained model by testing on your images/test data on the previously unseen images (that were not in your images folder from earlier).
 You can do this by running:
 ```python
     yolo predict model=runs/detect/train/weights/best.pt source=/path/to/new/images device=0 save=True
 ```